 As a roofing contractor, when should you consider using a cost plus fixed price contract to set your contractor price?
 Here are some circumstances where we recommend this kind of contract:

-- If the scope of the project has not been completely defined, and you cannot perform a detailed estimate of the construction project
+- you must completely define the scope of the project, else you cannot perform a detailed estimate of the construction project

-- If the designs for the project have not been completed
+- If the designs for the project are not complete

 - When a project owner has a constrained construction budget